 - Produce frameworks for formulating either specialized strategies (diplomatic/military/economic/informational) or a national comprehensive strategy.

-- Apply the fundamentals of sound strategic crisis-management to coordinate the use of national resources.
+- Apply the fundamentals of a sound strategic crisis management to coordinate the use of national resources.

-- Evaluate the relationship between political objectives, strategy, and the use of instruments of national power (e.g. diplomacy, military, economic and information) to resource strategy in peace, crisis and war.
+- Evaluate the relationship between political objectives, strategy, and the use of instruments of national power (e.g. diplomacy, military, economic and information) to resource strategy in peace crisis and war times.

 - Serve as strategic leaders who can effectively shape and implement policy and develop appropriate strategies in support of national security objectives.